RosaeNLG/rosaenlg/SUPPORT.md

 - **support with SLA on RosaeNLG**
 - Professional Services (consulting, development)

+[RedLab Paris](https://redlab.paris/) contributes to RosaeNLG and develops projects using the technology.

-The author can provide expertise on POC and small projects, directly or with Addventa.
+The author can provide expertise on POC and small projects, directly or through a consulting firm.

 ## Contact the author